ale-aparicio/big-3-store-ms4/README.md

         ![Display of the Website](media/README/signout-page.png)

-- **Password Reset** allows the user to reset their forgotten password an authentication will be sent via email.
+- **Password Reset** allows the user to reset their forgotten password and authentication will be sent via email.
 The user will then be able to access the change password page via the link sent to their email which will allow them to change their password.

 - The **Products** display all the products available.
 Products can be searched using the **Product Search** feature.
-If the user is looking for a more broad seach the **Product Categories** will allow them to sort the products by categories and even by specific anime in case they're only looking for products from a specific Anime.
+If the user is looking for a more broad search the **Product Categories** will allow them to sort the products by categories and even by specific anime in case they're only looking for products from a specific Anime.

 - The **Product Details** contains the image of a product as well as the product description, rating, and price.
 It also contains buttons to choose the quantity and the sizes depending on the product.

 - **Customer Reviews**, displays the reviews for the specific product that is being viewed.
 It displays the user that submitted the review aswell as their rating of the product and their feedback.

 - **Product Add, Edit, and Delete** is an exclusive feature only available for **Super Users**.
-It enables store owners and certified personel to add new products aswell as edit and delete existing ones.
+It enables store owners and certified personnel to add new products aswell as edit and delete existing ones.
 The Form is simple it contains all the necessary fields such as a Product Name, Product Image, Price, Description, and Category.

 - **Messaging System** has been implemented with the help of **Toast Messages**.
 They provide feedback to the user on the top right side of the screen.